phillipluong/TFT-Set4-EDA/README.md

 - Average LP diff per week: 202, -40, 239, -312
 - Have a Subplot distribution per week

+On average, I played 33.5 games per week.
+Notably, I played more games and had a higher win rate on weeks 1 and 3, rather than weeks 2 and 4.
+In addition, I only had a higher than expected win rate in Week 1, at 13,95% (instead of the expected 12.5%).

+[Have a comment on the placement distributions per week?]

 ### Analysis based on Account
 - phillipluong: 79, ILoveAnt: 55
 - Average placements: 4.67, 4.16
 - Median Placement: 5, 4
 - Placement plot for each account

+Overall, it appeared that my gameplay was better on the 'ILoveAnt' account rather than my primary account, 'phillipluong'.
+I believe that the clear reason may likely be because 'ILoveAnt' started off playing games against lower ranked users, thus increasing its odds of winning or appearing in the Top 4.

 ### Analysis based on Account, by week
 - ILoveAnt: